Battles and operations of the Indian National Army: Burma

 The commonwealth forces broke the siege of Imphal on 22 June 1944.
-By mid July, the fortunes of battle had been reversed and the Yamamoto force began a fighting withdrawal with the forces of the INA's first division protecting its flanks.
+By mid-July, the fortunes of battle had been reversed, and the Yamamoto force began a fighting withdrawal with the forces of the INA's first division protecting its flanks.

 The INA forces began withdrawing two days before Mutaguchi's forces, while Shah Nawaz's forces had already reached Tamu.
 The withdrawing forces faced acute shortages of supply of food, ammunition and medicine, compounded by the Monsoon rains which rendered the Japanese supply chains as well as INA's own already poor logistics further incapable.
-Disease, compounded poor sanitation, malnutrition, lack of medicine and inability to evacuate the worse-affected due to a lack of transport took a heavy toll on both INA as well as Japanese troops.
+Disease, compounded poor sanitation, malnutrition, lack of medicine, and the inability to evacuate the worse affected due to a lack of transport took a heavy toll on both INA as well as Japanese troops.

 Fay describes the retreat of the units under Shah Nawaz in some detail, holding that the other units must have gone through a similar experience.
 The unit left from Tamu to reach Ahlow, and from there they took boats to reach Teraun.
-Up to Ahlow, the sick were transported by Bullock Carts.
+Up to Ahlow, the sick was transported by Bullock Carts.
 By the time it reached Teraun, some of the troops had started dying of starvation.
-Although some local supplies were obtained at Teraun, no boats were available to cross the Yu river.
-Shah Nawaz had to leave nearly four hundreds of his sick behind to reach Kuwa, half of who would die before could they could be arranged to be evacuated.
+Although some local supplies were obtained at Teraun, no boats were available to cross the Yu River.
+Shah Nawaz had to leave nearly four hundreds of his sick behind to reach Kuwa, half of who would die before they could be arranged to be evacuated.
 From Kuwa, the unit was able to obtain boats, which took the remaining troops to Kalewa, fifty miles south.
 Critical supplies of food and medicine and limited transport arrangements could be made.
 The unit was dispersed between hastily constructed camps at Monywa, Maymyo further south, and to some of the INA hospitals.
 The regiments were massively depleted by the time they made it back to their stations.
 Only one battalion remained of the Gandhi by early July.